The Lilly Research Scholarships

-Selection of successful applicants for shortlisting on the basis of the materials supplied will be made by the Research Scholarships Committee.
+Selection of successful applicants for shortlisting on the basis of the materials supplied will be made by the Selection Committee.
 This Committee (or a subset of the Committee) will conduct interviews if required.

-The award of the Lilly Research Scholarship will take place only if the selection committee is satisfied that there is a candidate of sufficient merit.
+The awarding of a Lilly Research Scholarship will take place only if the selection committee is satisfied that there is a candidate of sufficient merit.

 - MSc programme: Two reports, one after 12 months, and a second at the end of the programme